-At CompSource Mutual, we constantly look for ways to reduce or contain costs for our policymembers.
-One important cost savings tool is having a return to work (RTW) program.
-Studies have shown that injured employees recover faster the sooner they return to work.
-Additionally, businesses can decrease claims costs and limit the need for replacement staff by returning the injured employee to work as soon as they are able.
+At CompSource Mutual, we constantly look for ways to reduce or contain costs for our policyholders.
+One important cost-saving tool is a return-to-work (RTW) program.
+Studies have shown that injured employees can recover faster the sooner they return to work.
+Additionally, businesses can decrease claims costs and limit the need for staff replacement by returning the injured employee to work as quickly as they are able.

 To realize the full benefits of a RTW program, organizational communication is critical.
-When employees are first hired, they need to be educated on the company’s RTW program so they know what is expected of them.
-Also, when introducing a RTW program, the staff will need to be advised of any changes, the benefits and company expectations for those injured on the job.
+When employees are first hired, they need to be educated on the company’s RTW program to know what is expected of them.
+Also, when introducing a RTW program, the staff will need to be advised of any changes, the benefits, and company expectations for those injured on the job.